 Having made contact with a supporting agency (usually SSAFA or The Royal British Legion) the process below will be followed:

 - Step 1: A caseworker from SSAFA or The Royal British Legion, acting as our agent, will normally arrange for a meeting to take place to allow them to understand the circumstances behind your request for support.
 Under the current lockdown situation this will be completed remotely, by phone or internet, etc. This is a confidential discussion and you agree with them the approach to asking for financial or other support.

 - Step 2: If you decide you wish to proceed and request help, a written report is prepared by trained staff.

-- Step 3: The report, when completed, will be forwarded to your Regimental or Corps Association for consideration.
+- Step 3: The report, when completed, will be forwarded to your Regimental or Corps charity for consideration.
 If they are unable to meet the request in full they will approach ABF The Soldiers’ Charity for assistance on your behalf.

 - Step 4: If assistance is approved it will be paid to our agent on your behalf or direct to a contractor/business.
 We do NOT make payments or give cash directly to individuals.

 As a last resort, please complete the form below.
 Your query will be dealt with in confidence.

-Please note: Completion of this form should not be seen as a guarantee of support being provided from The Soldiers’ Charity and we will still need to liaise with a caseworking organisation.
+But please note: Completion of this form should not be seen as a guarantee of support being provided by ABF The Soldiers’ Charity and we will still need to liaise with a caseworking organisation.